Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 2GB should be 3% faster than the GeForce GTX 260 overall, because of its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 460 2GB, in theory, should be a small bit faster than the GeForce GTX 260 overall. (explain)

-Texel RateThe GeForce GTX 460 2GB is a bit (about 3%) more effective at anisotropic filtering than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 460 2GB will be a small bit (more or less 3%) better at texture filtering than the GeForce GTX 260. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 460 2GB is superior to the GeForce GTX 260, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 460 2GB is superior to the GeForce GTX 260, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison